ChristopherWilks/ncbi_indexing/README.md

 curl "http://stingray.cs.jhu.edu:8090/cs466/bioir?query=cancer%20TP53&add_ids=1&full=1" -o cancer_full.tsv

+Also, the current limit to retrieve from Lucene is 100 records per database (so 200 max) this can be changed with adding the parameter "limit=X":

+curl "http://stingray.cs.jhu.edu:8090/cs466/bioir?query=cancer%20TP53&add_ids=1&limit=1000" -o cancer1k.tsv

 example query user field names for both SRA (EXPERIMENT_TITLE) and PubMed (TITLE) and a gene name (TP53) but without the associated PMIDS/accessions/Genes: